iamchuan/iamchuan.github.io/README.md

 ## Description
 This will be the main portfolio page for Chuan Hong.
-I am currently located in New York City
+I am currently located in New York City.

+Bootcam07